swannodette/swannodette.github.com/_posts/2015-12-23-year-in-review.md

 ## Devcards

-Clearly Figwheel wasn't enough for Bruce.
-Devcards sets a new bar for UI tooling.
-Have tried all kinds of UI tooling, Devcards legitimately provides something so obvious and simple it's incredible it hasn't bee tried before.
-As Alan Kay says, a chance of perspective is worth a non-trivial amount of IQ points.
+Clearly Figwheel wasn't enough for
+Bruce.
+[Devcards](https://github.com/bhauman/devcards) sets a new bar for UI tooling.
+Devcards also came together prior to 2015 but the adoption rate has skyrocketed of late and for good reason.
+Having tried all kinds of UI tooling in my career, Devcards legitimately provides something so obvious and simple it's incredible it hasn't been tried before.
+As Alan Kay sez, a change of perspective is worth a non-trivial amount of IQ points.

 Combined with Figwheel, Devcards provides an interactive way to both develop and view component states radically simplifying the task of testing your UI work:

-<iframe width="560" height="315"
+<iframe style="border: 1px solid black; padding: 2px;" width="580" height="315"
 src="https://www.youtube.com/embed/DPHkBp9Mkzk" frameborder="0"
 allowfullscreen></iframe>